 NORD’s membership is comprised of a diverse array of patient organizations.
-Currently we have over 260 members who together represent hundreds of diseases.
+Currently we have 280 members who together represent hundreds of diseases.
 NORD supports these member organizations in a multitude of ways, including listing their job openings on our website.
 Please see below for current job openings from our member organizations.

 The Moebius Syndrome Foundation is looking to contract with an experienced conference and meetings planner to assist on a part-time basis for projects through July 2022.
 The main responsibility for this role is to manage the logistics for the Moebius Syndrome Foundation Conference, which is held every two years.
 The next event is in July 2022 and is being held in Atlanta, Georgia.
 Learn more.

 The Director of Science and Policy Communications is responsible for protecting the integrity and enhancing the accessibility of information shared by IDF while ensuring IDF stays on the leading edge of innovative treatments and medical advancements.
 This position oversees written content development for IDF publications, online articles, and reviews communications to support the advancement goals of the organization.
 This position has supervisory responsibility and manages two other communications positions.
 The ideal candidate will have a Master’s degree or equivalent experience in communications, scientific writing, and publication management in addition to healthcare communications and nonprofit management experience.
 While this position has the option to be fully remote, we prefer candidates on the East Coast.
 Learn more.